jsandmeyer/camaro-aftermarket-radio-aux-display/README.md

 ## Camaro Temperature & Reverse Sensor Display Shim

-This describes how to get the temperature display of a PAC RPK5-GM4102 (or 4101) to function while using a Maestro RR instead of the box that came with the PAC kit.
+This provides resources to help you build something to get the temperature display of a PAC RPK5-GM4102 (or 4101) to function while using a Maestro RR instead of the box that came with the PAC kit.
-This is useful if you want to have the Maestro functions to talk to the car, but have the nice function of the OEM-style HVAC knobs provided by the PAC kit.
+This is useful if you want to have the Maestro functions to get/update vehicle data, but have the nice function and appearance of the OEM-style HVAC knobs provided by the PAC kit.

-### Important Legal Notices
+### Important
-This project is not endorsed by GM, the makers of any trim kits (PAC, iDatalink) or my aftermarket radio, any forum or their users, or anyone else, including entities named in this repository.
+This project is not endorsed by GM, the makers of any trim kits (PAC, iDatalink) or my aftermarket radio, any forum or their users, or anyone else, including any entities named in this repository.
 It is a personal project which I have completed, and I have taken a substantial risk to my own property by building and installing this project.

-This project is licensed under the MIT license.
+This project (except for PCB footprints supplied by KiCad's included files) is licensed under the MIT license.
 Please read the attached LICENSE document.
-It applies to this documentation, all code and other documentation, and PCB designs (which are in a sense documentation and/or software themselves).
 All code was written by myself, based on documentation provided by libraries or electronic part providers.
-All PCB design was completed by myself.
+All PCB design (except for some footprints) was completed by myself.

 ### Background

 [This forum post on camaro5.com](https://www.camaro5.com/forums/showthread.php?t=588249) goes over the process of combining the two dash kit elements.
 Note the OP and others never got the temperature display to work.
-This is because the trim component's harness does not have CANBUS access, and the RPK box was relaying the temperature over the Serial line.
+This is because the PAC trim component's harness does not have CANBUS access, and the PAC controller was relaying the temperature (and possibly other data) over the Serial line running between the radio and HVAC harnesses.

 ### Goal

 My goal was simply to display the temperature on the OLED.
-How hard could it be?
 In the process of design, I also decied to have it show backup sensor data.
 The original MyLink radio showed a triangle with an exclamation point in one of five positions over the backup camera when reversing, and it would change color and flash depending on distance.
 I wanted to display something similar on the OLED when reversing, because no aftermarket radios seem to support showing the backup sensor data AND camera view at the same time!
+The latest version of this module is also able to determine whether the car is displaying metric or imperial units, so there is no need to adjust the jumper on the PCB.

 ### Reverse Engineering the Hardware

-I was able to do some reverse engineering of the RPK5, but without a logic analyzer or serial reading device, I could not do so completely.
+I was able to do some reverse engineering of the PAC RPK5, but without a logic analyzer or serial reading device, I could not do so completely.
 I did determine that if I depinned the PAC harness to include only power input, net 5060 low-speed GMLAN, and net 7458 serial data, it would power on and the temperature would display.
-However, if I disconnected the TX pin on the PAC box's internal CANBUS modem (as suggested by its documentation, would force it into "read-only" mode) it would fail completely.
+However, if I disconnected the TX pin on the PAC controller's internal CANBUS modem (as suggested by its documentation, would force it into "read-only" mode) it would fail completely.
-I assumed this is either because doing so causes electrical mayhem within their PIC microcontroller, or theyr'e actually doing something as a preflight check that requires TX.
-But, I also discovered that the OLED board used by PAC is a very standard SSD1306 SPI model, and it's roughly equivalent to something you could buy off a hobby site - and the cable connector is standard!
+I also discovered that the OLED board used by PAC is a very standard SSD1306 SPI model, and it's roughly equivalent to something you could buy off a hobby site - and the cable connector is also a standard Molex PicoBlade (though the included cable is a crossover cable, likely not made by Molex).

 ### Reverse Engineering the CANBUS